Umberto Eco (born,

 Is God willing to prevent evil,

+he is malevolent.
 Is he both able and willing?
 Then whence cometh evil?

 Is he neither able nor willing?
 Then why call him God?

 Either God wants to abolish evil, and cannot; Or he can,

 If God listened to the prayers of men, all men would quickly

 have perished; for they are forever praying for evil against one another.